Your New Favorite No-Mess Shrimp Boil (Great for Camping!)

 shrimp boil ingredients on the counter

-Tips for creating an awesome sheet pan shrimp boil:
+Tips for creating an awesome sheet pan shrimp boil on grill:

 • Don’t skip the step of par-boiling the potatoes and corn.
 This is because the shrimp doesn’t take long to cook, and we want to make sure everything finishes cooking at the same time.
 You could also consider first steaming the potatoes and corn in the microwave wrapped in a wet paper towel for 5-6 minutes until tender as an alternative.